A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines: Introduction

 \subsection{Organization}

 The paper is organized as follows.
 First, the \ac{MPM} is briefly recalled in Section \ref{sec:model}.
 Second, the assumptions and the method proposed to determine the \ac{MPM} parameters that give the best fit to each measured channel is detailed and justified in Section \ref{sec:proc}.
-The properties of the computed parameters, such as their relation to the channel characteristics, statistical behavior and relation between them are discussed in Section \ref{sec:prop}.
+The properties of the computed parameters, such as their relation to the channel characteristics, statistical behavior and relation between them are discussed in Section \ref{sec:statistical_analysis}. {The application of the proposed results to a further development of \ac{MPM}-based channel generators and the analysis of the influence of the model parameters in the performance of \ac{PLC} systems is discussed in Section \ref{application_and_performance}}.
 Finally, conclusions follow in Section \ref{sec:con}.